 Once a year, hubby and I head up to the small town of Dover in southern Vermont to hike, relax, and spend time away from Long Island.

-Hiking is my second all time favorite way to exercise, next to yoga obviously.
+We’re big hikers.
 There’s something so incredibly gratifying about getting to the top of the mountain, looking out at the beautiful landscape, and just breathing.
 Every time I hike, I find myself saying “this is what the world is supposed to look like.”
-It’s raw, beautiful, and too few of us take time to appreciate it.
+It’s raw and beautiful and just really makes you think about life.

 Vermont offers some incredible hiking trails – we’re always finding new ones to explore! – plus quiet, homey inns to spend your nights, and some great food!

 Multiple restaurants not only listed “grass fed, local beef” on the menu, but specified which farm and could answer all of my questions without hesitation.
 The farmers themselves were also incredibly friendly and willing to talk to me about how they feed and raise their cattle.
 Most of the dairy farms in Vermont cannot afford to be certified organic, but adopt most, if not all, of the same principles.
-A few farmers commented that they believe in using antibiotics when their cattle truly and naturally get sick, and I’m actually okay with this.
+A few farmers commented that they believe in using antibiotics when their cattle truly and naturally get sick.
 In my opinion, the use of antibiotics is incredibly different when we’re dealing with the rampant spread of disease associated with the lifestyle of CAFO (confined animal feeding operation) raised cattle.

 In Vermont, the cattle roam free on pastures and are genuinely cared for by their farmers.
 It’s the type of food system that America needs to be returning to, and it was a pleasure to see a state that never really gave up on it in the first place.
-This is how I wish I could eat everyday…this is what I embrace and advocate for!
+This is how I wish I could eat everyday!

 Every ounce of produce and cheese that we ate up in Vermont was grown or made locally and the farmers and shop keepers truly support one another.
 A dairy farmer, who also sells maple syrup, kindly sent us up the road to a local ice cream stand that uses her maple syrup to sweeten her homemade (and phenomenal) maple soft serve.